-In closing, I’ll give Celsius Energy Drink an 8 out of 10 rate in terms of ingredients, boost, price, and taste.
+In closing, I’ll give Celsius Energy Drink an 7 out of 10 rate in terms of ingredients, boost, price, and taste.
 That’s all things considered.
 I actually really like the taste, but there are a few other things happening with Celsius that make me need to take a little bit off my overall rating.

-Celsius Energy Drinks does not contain preservatives, additives, added sugar, and high fructose corn syrup which is something that really drawn to this drink.
+Celsius Energy Drinks don’t contain preservatives, additives, added sugar, and high fructose corn syrup which is something that really draws me to this drink.
 It also contains good dosing of vitamins and nutrients which are all beneficial to your health.

 The caffeine in Celsius can certainly give you a boost for a few hours, but it’s a little overpowering compared to what I would usually go for.
-The taste is refreshing and awesome, and it won’t make you feel jittery as long as consume it responsibly.
+The taste is refreshing and awesome, and it won’t make you feel jittery as long as you consume it responsibly.

 Celsius Energy Drink is definitely worth your money, especially if you find it on sale.
 I’m pretty sure you won’t regret spending a few dollars on something that actually delivers.

-That being said, I can definitely recommend Celsius to anyone looking for a quick boost.
+That all said, I can definitely recommend Celsius to anyone looking for a quick boost.